Sesame Tuna

 Method:

 1. Thoroughly wash tuna and paper dry.
-Mix sesame seeds with a bit of cracked black pepper and roll tuna in it.
+Mix sesame seeds with ground pepper and roll tuna in it.
 Press harder, so more seeds stuck to the fish to fully cover the whole surface.

-2. Heat oil in a frying pan on medium and fry tuna on all sides.
-When first frying, notice how much time it takes to change the colour for 2mm in thickness.
+2. Heat up a frying pan and spray with oil, then fry tuna on all sides over medium heat.
+When frying the first side, notice how much time it takes to change the colour for 2mm in thickness.
 Then apply the same time on each side.
-This should take a few minutes in total.
+This shouldn’t take about 5 minutes for the whole piece in total.

-3. Cut the fish into slices and serve immediately with some shaved cucumber and a traditional soya-wasabi sauce.
+3. Cut the fish into slices and serve immediately with some shaved cucumber and the traditional soya-wasabi sauce.
 Alternatively use Wasabi Mayonnaise from this earlier post.

 Copyright © MagicTableCloth